apache/cordova-docs/docs/en/edge/guide/overview/index.md

 ## Development Paths

-As of Cordova 3.X, there are two basic workflows you can use to create a mobile application using Cordova.
+As of version 3.X, there are two basic workflows you can use to create a mobile application.
 While you can accomplish the same thing using both workflows, certain tasks are better suited to using one workflow over the other.
 For this reason, you should understand both perscribed workflows so that you can use the best tool for the best situation.